 Cost: Your civil liberties.

-"Brown Sugar is just like Netflix, only blacker," says Pam Grier, who played the title roles in Jack Hill's Coffy and Quentin Tarantino's Jackie Brown.
+, only blacker," says Pam Grier, who played the title roles in Jack Hill's Coffy and Quentin Tarantino's Jackie Brown.

 The service, launched just last week by African American channel Bounce TV, offers a horde of classic Blaxploitation films from the Seventies and Eighties, such as Foxy Brown, Superfly and the Mack.